Skip to content

 FTRUMGlobalManager.get().addError("error log", "error msg", ErrorType.JAVA, AppState.RUN);

-// Scenario 2: Delay recording the occurred error, the time here is generally the time the error occurred
+// Scenario 2: Delay recording the occurred error, the time here is usually the time the error occurred.

 FTRUMGlobalManager.get().addError("error log", "error msg", 16789000000000000000L, ErrorType.JAVA, AppState.RUN);